ovh/docs/pages/platform/ai/deploy_tuto_08_fastapi_spam_classifier/guide.en-gb.md

 > [!warning]
 >
-> The shared registry of AI Deploy should only be used for testing purpose.
+> The shared registry of AI Deploy should only be used for testing purposes.
 Please consider attaching your own Docker registry.
 More information about this can be found [here](https://docs.ovh.com/gb/en/publiccloud/ai/training/add-private-registry/).
 >

 Find the address of your shared registry by launching this command: